 TASIGNA can cause fetal harm.
 Advise females to inform their doctor if they are pregnant or become pregnant.
 Inform female patients of the risk to the fetus and potential for loss of the pregnancy.
 Advise females of reproductive potential to use effective contraception during treatment and for 14 days after receiving the last dose of TASIGNA.
 Advise lactating women not to breastfeed during treatment with TASIGNA and for at least 14 days after the last dose.

 Grade 3/4 fluid retention including pleural effusion, pericardial effusion, ascites and pulmonary edema have been reported in patients with newly diagnosed Ph+ CML receiving TASIGNA and observed in the postmarketing reports of patients receiving TASIGNA.
 Monitor patients for signs of severe fluid retention (eg, unexpected rapid weight gain or swelling) and for symptoms of respiratory or cardiac compromise (eg, shortness of breath); evaluate etiology and treat patients accordingly.

-The most commonly reported non-hematologic adverse reactions (≥20% in patients with newly diagnosed Ph+ CML-CP, resistant or intolerant Ph+ CML-CP, or resistant or intolerant Ph+ CML-AP) were nausea, rash, headache, fatigue, pruritus, vomiting, diarrhea, cough, constipation, arthralgia, nasopharyngitis, pyrexia, and night sweats.
+The most commonly reported non-hematologic adverse reactions (≥20%) in patients receiving TASIGNA were nausea, rash, headache, fatigue, pruritus, vomiting, diarrhea, cough, constipation, arthralgia, nasopharyngitis, pyrexia, and night sweats.

 Hematologic adverse drug reactions (all grades) include myelosuppression: thrombocytopenia, neutropenia, and anemia.